umigv/UMARV-CV-ScenePerception/README.md

 ### Repository Rules

-- Full freedom to create/delete/edit code in your model/algorithm folder.
+- Full freedom to create/delete/edit code in your model/algorithm folder on your own branch.
 - Dont change any code in:
     - model/algorithm folders that dont belong to you (you can tell by the author name in the content/info.json or just by the model id itself).
     - `src/scripts/` (unless making global updates).